alphagov/govuk-rfcs/rfc-000-external-route.md

 ## Proposal

-Create an `external_route` document type so we can store these links in the publishing API.
+Create an `external_content` document type so we can store these links in the publishing API.

-Create an `external_route` schema.
+Create an `external_content` schema.

 The schema MUST store in the details hash:
 - `hidden_search_terms` - a set of search keywords/phrases that should route users to the page.
 [This field has already been added for smart answers](https://github.com/alphagov/govuk-content-schemas/pull/685/files).